ronnyyoung/ImageFeatures/README.md

 A class for extracting Image Features.

-tow Dirs:
+## Directory List:

 - source : the source file.
-- image : the image may used in the project.
+- image : image may used in the project.